The Power of Amortization on Minimizing Total Completion Time with Explorable Uncertainty: Appendix

-\runtitle{Paper organization.} In Section~\ref{sec:prelim}, we introduce the notation used in this paper.
+\runtitle{Organization of the paper.} In Section~\ref{sec:prelim}, we introduce the notations used in this paper.
 We also review the algorithm and analysis of the $\AEalgo$ algorithm proposed in the work~\cite{DBLP:conf/waoa/AlbersE20}.
-In Section~\ref{sec:det}, we elaborate on how amortized analysis helps to improve the competitive analysis of $\AEalgo$ (Subsection~\ref{subsec:amortization}).
-Upon the new framework, we propose a better algorithm, $\ouralgo$, in Subsection~\ref{subsec:improved}.
-In Subsection~\ref{subsec:preemption}, we argue that the power of preemption is limited in the current model.
-Finally, we show how amortization helps to improve the performance of randomized algorithms. \shortversion{ For the sake of the page limit, we leave the proofs in the full version. }
+In Section~\ref{sec:det}, we elaborate on how amortized analysis helps to improve the competitive analysis of $\AEalgo$ (Section~\ref{subsec:amortization}).
+Upon the new framework, we propose a better algorithm, $\ouralgo$ in Section~\ref{subsec:improved} and show the tightness of our analysis in Section~\ref{sec:algorithm_lower_bound}.
+In Section~\ref{subsec:preemption}, we argue that the power of preemption is limited in the current model.
+In Section~\ref{sec:rand}, we show how amortization helps to improve the performance of randomized algorithms.
+The extension to multiple machines is given in Section~\ref{sec:parallel}.
+Finally, we conclude in Section~\ref{sec:conclusion}. \shortversion{ For the sake of the page limit, we leave the proofs in the full version. }